New logo added to Google's Fuchsia OS | ExBulletin

 New logo added to Google’s Fuchsia OS

-The new trademark application reveals that Google’s recently released Fuchsia OS has a new but still familiar logo.
+The new trademark application reveals that Google’s recently released Fuchsia operating system (OS) will display a new but still familiar logo.

-As Google’s larger projects evolve, their logos often evolve steadily.
-For example, the basic design is the same, but the difference between the original Chrome logo and the current logo is day and night.
-Recently, the logo has also been redesigned on Android and the shade of green has changed.

-As long as the project is open to the public, fuchsia uses the same logo, consisting of one figure eight and another circle that surrounds most of it.
-Its simplicity is appealing, but the logo doesn’t fit perfectly into Google’s other public projects.

-Currently, Fuchsia is the latest major Google project to get the redesigned logo.
 According to a new US trademark application, Google is considering trademark registration for a new logo “aimed to cover the category of operating system software.”

-The logo itself has an illustration of Mobius strip.
-This is intended to be formed after the lowercase “f”, according to the filing.
+9To5Google reports that the logo itself has an illustration of a Mobius strip intended to be formed after a lowercase “f”.

-I contacted Google and confirmed that it was the new logo for the Fuchsia project.
-However, at this time, the logo does not seem to be used in the source code or the public website of the project.
+In particular, the filing does not explicitly state that it is intended for use in the Fuchsia project.

+However, at this time, the logo does not seem to be used in the source code or on the project’s public website.

 Sources